shenwei356/seqkit/doc/docs/usage.md

   -n, --by-name                match by full name instead of just ID -s, --by-seq                 search subseq on seq, both positive and negative strand are searched, and mismatch allowed using flag -m/--max-mismatch
   -c, --circular               circular genome
+  -C, --count                  just print a count of matching records. with the -v/--invert-match flag, count non-matching records
   -d, --degenerate             pattern/motif contains degenerate base
       --delete-matched         delete a pattern right after being matched, this keeps the firstly matched data and speedups when using regular expressions
   -h, --help                   help for grep